wacl-york/geos-chem-schedule/README.md

 HISTORY:
 ==================================================

+2020-07-31
+Updated to allow use of script with SLURM schedular General re-writing of functions for clarity and addition of documentation Various fixes applied (inc. enable email functionality for SLURM jobs) Repository name updated to geos-chem-schedule to reflect functionality

 2016-11-14
 Allow options for --step=week,day,month
-Allow setup via monthly_run.py --setup
+Allow setup via geos-chem-schedule.py --setup
 Code changes to make it more readable

 2015-04-01
-Updated the naming scheme of the log to month.geos.log Changed from an error if the job name is over 9 characters to truncating the name to only 9 characters.
+Updated the naming scheme of the log to YYYYMMDD.geos.log Changed from an error if the job name is over 9 characters to truncating the name to only 9 characters.

 2015-02-18